What to do in Tokyo in 4 days?

 How to get there

-The Mori Building Digital Art Museum is located in Odaiba, about 25 – 30 minutes train ride from Tokyo Station.
+The Mori Building Digital Art Museum is located in Odaiba, about a 25 – 30 minutes train ride from Tokyo Station.

 Odaiba is a small man-made island in Tokyo Bay.